Riuchando/projectEuler/README.md

 # projectEuler

-Project Euler (some finished others not) for c++ Clojure and R Murphy is working on mainly python
+Project Euler (some finished others not) for various problems Instructions on how to run are included in each language's folder